-Unit Tests.
 The implementations of static objects are validated with unit tests.
 All valid instances of static objects are enumerated in the domain specification, and these data are used to exhaustively test the software.
 Unit tests ensure the following properties.

 - 1. All instances are present.
 This means that Make.SUBARU and Make.FORD are available and found in the MakeFactory.all() collection. - 2. equals() and compareTo() work properly for each instance.
 The test cases would compare Make.SUBARU and Make.FORD to themselves and then to each other, and verify that the results were correct based on the data in the specification. - 3.
 Attribute values match what is listed in the domain specification.
-The test cases would verify that Make.SUBARU.getName() == "Subaru". - 4.
-Lookup methods on factory classes work properly for each attribute of each instance.
-The test cases would verify that MakeFactory.findByName("Subaru") == Make.SUBARU.
+Verifies that Make.SUBARU.getName() == "Subaru". - Lookup methods on factory classes work properly for each attribute of each instance.
+Verifies that MakeFactory.findByName( "Subaru") == Make.SUBARU.